The Best Small Business Loans With No Credit Check

 While it is possible to get a business loan without a credit check, it’s important to remember that your options will be limited.
 Traditional business lenders that offer low-interest loans will always perform a credit check before approving a loan.

-However, there are alternative lenders that offer financing options regardless of credit score.
+However, some alternative lenders offer financing options regardless of credit score.
 These lenders may not consider credit as a factor at all, focusing more on the performance of your business and the amount of revenue coming in.

-If you have a low credit score or you don’t want to add multiple inquiries to your credit report, there are also lenders that perform a soft pull to prequalify the loan.
+If you have a low credit score, or you don’t want to add multiple inquiries to your credit report, some lenders perform a soft pull to prequalify the loan.
 A hard pull comes later in the process.
 We’ll go into the differences between hard and soft credit checks later in this article.

 Why Lenders Check Credit